arsenitem/serverless-backend/README.md

 # Serverless-backend

-This is mono repository of services built with Serverless framework
+This is mono repository of services for Online shop application. built with Serverless framework

 # API